-If an eligible employee elects to receive the hepatitis B vaccination, a qualified medical provider will conduct a medical evaluation to determine the employee's need for vaccination.
-If deemed appropriate by the provider, vaccinations will then be provided to the employee at no cost to them.
-AU currently uses Washington Occupational Health Associates (WOHA) to provide such services to employees.
+If an eligible employee elects to receive the hepatitis B vaccination, it will be provided to the employee at no cost to them.
+AU currently uses Occupational Health Consultants (OHC) to provide such services to employees.

-If an employee chooses to decline vaccination, the employee must sign a declination form (Appendix F) and return it to the BBP Program Administrator.
+Employees will accept or decline vaccination via the online Hepatitis B Vaccination Form.
 Employees who initially decline may request and obtain vaccination at a later date at no cost to them.
-Original documentation of refusal of the vaccination is kept by the BBP Program Administrator.
+Original documentation of acceptance or refusal of the vaccination is maintained by the BBP Program Administrator.